At a Glance

 10. Soothes Sensory Processing Activity

-Sensory Processing Disorder refers to difficulty in processing senses such as noises and touch.
+Sensory Processing Disorder refers to difficulty in processing senses such as noise and touch.
 This is why for people with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), daily activities such as work, play, and socialising become more challenging.

 Weighed blankets are frequently used by occupational therapists in Sensory Integration Therapy.
-The deep pressure has been reported to have stress-relieving effects for people with ASD and ADHD from feeling over-stimulated by their environment.
+The deep pressure has been reported to have stress-relieving effects for people with ASD and ADHD from feel over-stimulated by their environment.
 Hence, improving their overall mood and mental health.

 11. Manages OCD Symptoms

-Obsessive Compulsive Disorder (OCD) is defined as an anxiety disorder that causes people to engage in repeated behaviors driven from fear or have repetitive, intrusive thoughts that disturb them.
+Obsessive Compulsive Disorder (OCD) is defined as an anxiety disorder that causes people to engage in repeated behaviors driven by fear or have repetitive, intrusive thoughts that disturb them.
 To say that this mental disorder is overwhelming and disruptive to daily activities would be an understatement.

 OCD has been linked to low serotonin and high cortisol levels, which can be mitigated through the use of gravity blankets.
 Even though it should not be seen as a treatment, they can act as supplements to existing treatments and therapy.

-12. Serves As A Coping Tool For PTSD
+12. Serves as a Coping Tool for PTSD

 A non-medical treatment to ease the symptoms of Post Traumatic Stress Disorder (PTSD) is to use weighted blankets, also referred to as a “Trauma Blanket”.
-Typically, panic disorders have a tendency to get worse at night, when the patient should be resting.
+Typically, panic disorders tend to get worse at night, when the patient should be resting.
 Therefore, receiving a Deep Pressure Stimulation would help to ease symptoms of PTSD such as nightmares and flashbacks, ultimately allowing the patient to achieve a good night’s rest.

-13. Minimises Chances Of Sleep Paralysis
+13. Minimises Chances of Sleep Paralysis

 Thus, gravity blankets are great for inducing a deep, restful sleep, which in turn lowers the likelihood of sleep paralysis occurring.